Vincenzo Albrici

-Vincenzo Albrici (26 June 1631 in Rome - 7 September 1687 in Prague) was an Italian composer, brother of Bartolomeo and nephew of Fabio and Alessandro Costantini.
+Vincenzo Albrici (26 June 1631 in Rome – 7 September 1687 in Prague) was an Italian composer, brother of Bartolomeo and nephew of Fabio and Alessandro Costantini.

 Albrici was born as the son of singer who settled from Marche in Rome.
 In 1641 he became a student at the Collegium Germanicum et Hungaricum under Giacomo Carissimi.
 In 1647 he was paid as an organist in the Santa Maria in Vallicella.

-In 1652 he was invited by Alessandro Cecconi and started to work for Queen Christina of Sweden together with his brother, who joined the boys' choir.
-His father, an alto, sang the Lord's Prayer in Swedish when the Queen abdicated in June 1654.
-Albrici stayed in Stockholm when Karl X Gustav became king.
+Albrici was one of several musicians and composers residing in the court of Christina of Sweden in the first half of the seventeenth century and arrived to the court of Charles II of England in the 1660s.

 Then Albrici became joint vice-kapellmeister with Giovanni Andrea Bontempi under Heinrich Schütz in Dresden (1659).
 Vincenzo's brother Bartolomeo Albrici, took up the position of organist.